 In evaluating CSM and DASM salary opportunities, a number of factors pertaining to the certifications themselves must be taken into account.
 I have analyzed recent job market trends, spoken to a few hiring managers, and am sharing these insights.

-The observed gap in CSM holders' lesser compensation and in DASM holders' higher compensation reflects the more comprehensive Agile frameworks and corresponding enterprise Agile Implementations integrated into mid-market level firms considering higher compensation.
+The observed gap in CSM salary and in DASM holders' higher compensation reflects the more comprehensive Agile frameworks and corresponding enterprise Agile Implementations integrated into mid-market level firms, considering higher compensation.

 The value accompanying these certifications differs greatly by industry: